 - Oral contraceptives: Being on the pill for five or more years increases the risk of cervical cancer (the risk declines as soon as a person stops taking the pill, however).

-- Smoking: smoking is a risk factor for all cancers, including cervical cancer.
+- Smoking: Smoking is a risk factor for all cancers, including cervical cancer.

-- Poverty: is a significant risk factor mainly because low-income women often don’t have access to regular Pap tests and are, therefore, less likely to be screened for cervical cancer.
+- Poverty: Poverty is a significant risk factor mainly because low-income women often don’t have access to regular Pap tests and are, therefore, less likely to be screened for cervical cancer.

 Reducing the Risk of Cervical Cancer